-Your eye surgeon will make a tiny opening in the anterior capsule (a thin membrane enclosing your eye's lens) using laser technology.
-After dissolving the lens with a laser, your surgeon removes the lens and cataract covering the lens.
+Your eye surgeon will make a tiny opening in the anterior capsule (a thin membrane enclosing your eye's lens) to remove the lens and cataract.
 A new, intraocular lens is then inserted into the opening to replace the old, damaged lens.

 Is Recovering from Cataract Surgery Painful or Lengthy?

-Cataract surgery is one of the most common surgeries performed in the U.S. Rarely do people experience recovery times longer than 48 to 72 hours.
-In addition, any discomfort is manageable with medications recommended by your eye doctor.
+Cataract surgery is one of the most common surgeries performed in the U.S. Rarely do people experience discumfort longer than 48 to 72 hours.
+In addition, any discomfort is manageable with over the counter medications you may already have at home.
 You will notice clearer vision within a day or two of having cataract surgery in Kissimmee.

 Will Cataract Surgery Improve My Ability to See at Night?